Didn’t Find What You Need? Check out our Collection for Dog Nail Grooming here…

 - Use small size clippers for better controls.
 Only giant breed dogs will need large clipper.

 - Practice handle your dog’s paws often to get him used to the handling.

 - Never put the whole nail in the clipper.
 Trim small bit at a time.

 - If there are hair around the paws, trim the hair around the nails first.

 - Clip nails outside or in a well lit room.

 In case of accidentally cut the quick and it’s bleed, use corn starch to staunch the bleeding.
 And, give a treat right away.
-For completely safe and easy trimming, use our Quiet Dog Nail Trimmer.

 Why do you need to clip your dog nail regularly?